wapratt/Project/index.md

 # Code Description

+I loaded the code for this analysis in a jupiter notebook found here: https://github.com/wapratt/Project/blob/master/clim680_project.ipynb

+I loaded the environment used to run this code here: https://github.com/wapratt/Project/blob/master/clim_project.yaml

 # Results

 I began with exploration of the drought climatology and anomalies at a point in Washington, DC.
 We observe in this chart periods of relative moisture and drought that can span several months.
 The signal of periods of relative moisture and drought persist even across a year or 5 year running averages.
 The intensity of the relative moisture can vary, though the averages decrease the intensity relative to monthly patterns.